Representing Victims of Personal Injury

 The Law Offices of Steven H. Heisler have worked for more than two decades to help victims of personal injury.
 What is personal injury in the legal sense?
 It’s an injury caused by the negligence or carelessness of another person or a business.
 A person is negligent when he or she fails to exercise the degree of care considered reasonable under the circumstances, resulting in an unintended injury to another party.

 An individual who is injured in Maryland as the result of the negligence of another is entitled to seek damages through a personal injury lawsuit.
 Compensatory damages are monetary damages awarded to the injured party for economic loss and non-economic loss.
 Economic loss damages include past, present and future medical bills, past, present and future lost wages and property damage.
 Non-economic damages include pain and suffering, loss of consortium (the companionship and affection of your spouse), loss of lifestyle, disfigurement, scarring, etc. Punitive damages are rarely awarded, but may be awarded to punish the responsible party for wanton or malicious conduct.

-A Personal Injury Lawyer You Can Trust
+A Baltimore Personal Injury Lawyer You Can Trust

-In his role as a personal injury lawyer, Steve Heisler has helped families who experienced injury or loss through a motor vehicle accident (car, truck, bus, motorcycle), use of a dangerous or faulty product, a slip or trip and fall, nursing home abuse, medical malpractice, work-related accidents, and a host of other situations which caused them to experience financial loss and pain and suffering due to someone’s negligence.
+In his role as a personal injury lawyer in Baltimore, Steve Heisler has helped families who experienced injury or loss through a motor vehicle accident (car, truck, bus, motorcycle), use of a dangerous or faulty product, a slip or trip and fall, nursing home abuse, medical malpractice, work-related accidents, and a host of other situations which caused them to experience financial loss and pain and suffering due to someone’s negligence.